mobilecoinfoundation/cookiecutters/README.md

 dependencies into the system or user python environment.

 > Note:
 > The following suggested install is isolated to the current user.
-This means no
+This means
-> use of `sudo` is necessary.
-Using `sudo` with these specific commands will
+> the use `sudo` is not needed, or recommended.
+Using `sudo` with these specific
-> almost certainly cause issues.
+> commands will almost certainly cause issues.

 Install pipx: